-Immediately I caught myself before sitting down at the dinner table with about 15 other pilgrims who chose El Refugio as an albergue for the night.
-Wait a minute: “Which big ego was speaking here?,” I pondered while enjoying the fabulous vegetarian pilgrim meal and some laughs with the others.
+Immediately I catch myself before sitting down at the dinner table with about 15 other pilgrims, who chose El Refugio as an albergue for the night.
+Wait a minute: “Which big ego was speaking here?,” I’m pondering while enjoying the fabulous vegetarian pilgrim meal and some laughs with the others.

-After dinner I continued my conversation with Tomasz who apparently could see through my buzzy backpackers mask.
-“You need to allow yourself to be lost,” he encouraged me to keep going. ”Don’t worry.
-You are already on the right track.”
-He was not talking about the camino anymore.
+After dinner I continue my conversation with Tomasz who apparently could see through my buzzy backpackers mask.
+“You need to allow yourself to be lost,” he encourages me to keep going. ”Don’t worry.
+You are already on the right track.” – He was not talking about the St. James’ Way anymore.

 The next day I started a bit bumpy into my first day of actually walking on the camino – way after the other pilgrims.
 The three weeks before I was working at a cultural center called Project Brigid, where I shot videos for my friend Richard and his ambitious project mixmovement.com.
 In this short period of time I had already accompanied hundreds of pilgrims on their way, but I had to experience it myself – at least to get an idea of what the camino is really about.
 And what can I say?
 I loved every second of it.

-This day I also accomplished more or less on the fast lane, but my physical condition on my arrival in Sarria put things in perspective.
+This day – again – I accomplish on the fast lane, but my physical condition on my arrival in Sarria, my next stage, put things in perspective.
 My heel hurt so much, I could barely walk anymore.
 “Wait a minute – I’m a hiker.
-I’m supposed to be smashing this,” I teased myself.
-With a striking thunderstorm the weather resonated with my feelings.
+I’m supposed to be smashing this,” I’m teasing myself.
+With a striking thunderstorm the weather resonates with my feelings.

 This was definitely my next lesson.
 “Okay, Uli.
 You walked around some islands and you climbed some mountains.
 Bravo!
 But this is not a competition.
 You are supposed to feel good on this journey.”
 Yes, I made the decision to take a rest day after only two days of walking on the camino.